 - An email address that you check regularly and access to the Internet.

 - Complete the volunteer training online or in person.

 - Agree to the RedRover Responders Code of Conduct.

 - Complete 50 hours of animal handling, preferably at your local shelter or through a rescue group (may be completed after training).

 - Able to withstand the physical demands of deployments, including ability to lift at least 40 pounds, and stand, kneel or bend for long hours in varying temperatures and conditions.

 Become a Volunteer

 Complete FEMA IS 100c

-RedRover requires that all RedRover Responders volunteers complete FEMA IS-100c, an introduction to the Incident Command System.
-This is also a self-paced and free course.
-This course must be completed prior to your first deployment.
+All RedRover Responders volunteers must complete the self-paced FEMA IS-100c, an introduction to the Incident Command System, prior to your first deployment.